Secure Society

 When using continuous biometric procedures, additional methods should be developed to ensure that the population gains confidence in the technology and any existing fears can be reduced.

 At the same time, the process must be simple and intuitive to use.
-User interfaces and design principles should therefore be utilised and developed to promote usability.
+User interfaces and design principles should therefore be used and developed to promote usability.

 Cryptography

-Cryptographic security must also be provided for each of the three biometric procedures.
-The biometric procedures for behavioural and stimulus-induced biometrics should be secured in such a way that they meet all requirements for biometric template protection.
-In the area of universal patterns, we are calling for the development and investigation of specific requirements and attack scenarios.
+Cryptographic protection must also be provided for each of the three biometric procedures.
+The biometric procedures for behavioral and stimulus-induced biometrics should be secured in such a way that they meet all requirements for biometric template protection.
+In the area of universal patterns, we call for the development and investigation of specific requirements and attack scenarios.
 All developments must also be secure with regard to the migration to post-quantum cryptography.

 Disruptive Risk Research

 Digital identity affects us all.
-The task of making authentication not only faster and more intuitive, but also more secure, is highly relevant in social, economic, and legal areas.
+The task of making authentication not only faster and more intuitive, but also more secure, is highly relevant in social, economic and also in constitutional areas.
 This development will not only have a noticeable impact in the context of the federal government (e.g. in public authorities), but also in the personal lives of citizens, who will be able to authenticate themselves more quickly and securely when shopping online, for example.

 Questions about the programme?
 Please write to us: